goperreault/goperreault.github.io/janewalktourfr.md

 The university’s mandate to offer programs in French to the francophone population in the country’s most populous city is a result of years of battles to recognize the present and historical imprints of French in the province and city.
 From obtaining educational rights to higher levels of education, the community can integrate newcomers amongst the existing population, where francophones in Ontario are not just those descendants of New France.
 Indeed, immigrants can feel welcomed and attain higher education, while Francophiles can also integrate into the community using programs such as Alliance Française.
 Together the francophone community of Toronto can evolve past the historical context and utilize services that help build an inclusive society.

-### References
+### Références

-All photographs taken by author on Novembre 21 2022
+Les photos ont été prises par l'auteur le 21 novembre 2022

 Alliance Française. (n.d.).
 About us.
 Alliance Française Toronto.
 Retrieved November 19, 2022, from https://www.alliance-francaise.ca/en/who/about-us